Jay24-coder/langgraph-basics/01-foundation/README.markdown

 ## Expected Output:
 - If running in an IPython environment (e.g., Jupyter), a Mermaid diagram of the graph will be displayed.
-- The console will print:
+- This is will print:
 ```python
 User mesage: Hello World.
 I have reached Node 1.